markyang59/wxbase_elixir/README.md

 # Elixir desktop application with wxWidget

-This is bootstrap sample code for Elixir desktop application development Elixir is one of the most powerful modern language.
+This is bootstrap sample code for Elixir desktop application development.
+Elixir is one of the most powerful modern language.
 But most people thinks it dedicated for server development.
 Elixir is based on Erlang. and